jacobvarner/hoops-jacobvarner/_posts/2020-8-8-2020-2021-sec-basketball-roster-turnover-and-returning-contribution-roundup.md

 Like Missouri, South Carolina returns a ton of contribution, but in South Carolina's case, they're coming off another signature Frank Martin season where the Gamecocks surpassed expectations and still managed to finish in the top half of the league.
 AJ Lawson deciding to withdraw from the NBA Draft and return will be a key piece for the Gamecocks to rely on and I trust Frank Martin to make the most of all the returning experience and get them playing together well.

-After sitting out last season, Seventh Woods is also now eligible after transferring from North Carolina and he's also joined by two three-star recruits as the only newcomers.
+After sitting out last season, Seventh Woods is also now eligible after transferring from North Carolina and he's also joined by two 3-star recruits as the only newcomers.
 I believe that the SEC will have even more talent this upcoming season than the last two years, but given South Carolina finished at 10-8 last year and returns almost everyone, I'd lean towards a top-half finish for Frank Martin's squad being the floor going into the year and if they surpass expectations like they often do, another run in the NCAA tournament is possible.

 {% include ad-content.html %}